rkgIITBh/data-structures.github.io/HTML/moreOnBinaryTree.md

 <img src="../images/examplePrePost.jpg">
 </p>
 The preorder and postorder cannot uniquely fix the left and right child if a node has only one child.
+For example, both the trees shown in above figure have same preorder and postorder traverals lists.
-In the case of strictly binary trees, every internal node has two children; it automatically fixes the topological postions of the nodes with respect to the whole tree.
+It is not possible to determine whether D is left child or the right child of B. However, if the tree is a strictly binary trees, every internal node has two children; so it automatically fixes the topological postions of a node with respect to its parent.
+Figure below illustrates an example for recovering a strictly from its preorder and postorder traversal lists.
 <p align="center">
 <img src="../images/examplePrePost2.jpg">
 </p>